microsoft/vscode-cmake-tools/docs/port/troubleshoot.md

 ## Common Issues and Resolutions

-### CMake Tools can't provide IntelliSense configuration
+### Error: CMake Tools is unable to provide IntelliSense configuration

 If you see a message that CMake Tools can't provide IntelliSense configuration, or see that #include directives are not resolving in the editor (the #include directive has a green underline), this means that the relevant source file is not attached to a CMake target.